As generous and useful as SBIR grants may be, they are not an all-expenses-paid kind of funding.

 The types of cost include Direct Costs, Indirect Costs (or Fixed & Administrative) and Profit.
 Direct costs are what you might expect: salaries, benefits, materials & supplies, outsourced services, consultants, equipment.
 Indirects are things like salaries for internal operations roles that spread across the whole company, rent, legal, insurances, and other overhead costs.
 Profit is maximum allowed at seven percent (7%) and is applied as a percentage of the sum of direct and indirect costs.
 Keep in mind that the current cap for salaries is $189,600 per year; keep in mind that not all people on a grant can secure this salary.

-Direct Technical Assistance
+Discretionary Technical Assistance

-Direct technical assistance, or a direct cost, is one that is identified with your particular project, program, or activity.
+Discretionary Technical Assistance, a direct cost, is one that is identified with your particular project, program, or activity.
 These expenses are for things that directly benefit your grant-supported undertaking.
 This is the only category where cost reimbursement for intellectual property can be secured.

 Then, there are costs for objectives that aren’t as easily connected to the specific grant-supported project or plan.
 These are facilities and administration costs, for things like operation and maintenance, depreciation, and administrative expenses.